 The hotel is home to four restaurants and bars, including Lollo, a day-to-night diner with Coda and Tonka executive chef Adam D’Sylva at the helm.
 Lollo and cocktail lounge Curious are open now, and Japanese restaurant Warabi and cafe-bar Culprit are due to open in May.

 Rise late before decamping on foot to Dukes Coffee Roasters for your morning coffee.
 This Flinders Lane spot ethically sources its beans from farms and small cooperatives in Guatemala, Ethiopia, Colombia, Costa Rica and El Salvador.

 Cross your fingers for a spot at the bar.
 It might be petite, but this cosily lit, wood-clad enclave is a lovely place to linger with a hot brew and a pastry on a Saturday, when the coffee-seeking crowds are a little more leisurely.

-Next, head to the Immigration Museum for two exhibitions that will prompt self-reflection and reveal the stories of others.
+Next, head to the Immigration Museum on Flinders Street for two exhibitions that prompt self-reflection and reveal the stories of others.
 Melbourne-based South Sudanese artist Atong Atem’s To Be Real explores identity – and the ways we construct stories to understand ourselves and our surroundings – through photography.